Code of Student Conduct

 - "Distribution" means making a product or service available directly or indirectly through a third party; sale or exchange of a product or service, directly or indirectly.

-- "Excessive quantities of alcohol" means kegs, beer balls, or similar bulk containers, and may also include quantity of beer, wine and distilled beverages given the satiation and number of people involved.
+- "Excessive quantities of alcohol" means kegs, beer balls, or similar bulk containers, and may also include quantity of beer, wine and distilled beverages given the situation and number of people involved.

 - "Group" is defined broadly as a number of persons who are in some way associated with each other.